The Universe is at Most 88% Neutral at z=10.6: Modeling

 Our analysis rests on the assumption that the distribution of emergent \ewlya\ at \muv$= -21.5$ does not change with redshift.
-For a generic \muv, this distribution takes the form, from \citet{mason2018}:
+For a generic \muv, this distribution takes the form, from \citet{mason2018},

 where $H(\textrm{EW}_{\textrm{Ly}\alpha})$ is the Heaviside step function and $\delta({\textrm{EW}_{\textrm{Ly}\alpha}})$ is the Dirac delta function.
-The parameter $A$ accounts for the fraction of galaxies that do not emit \lya\ and $W_c$ determines the exponential decline of the probability distribution function towards larger \ewlya.
-Both parameters are functions of \muv; the general behavior is that brighter galaxies are more likely to be non-emitters and have a stronger exponential cutoff so that UV bright galaxies are less likely to have large \ewlya.
-In Figure~\ref{fig:ew_dist} we show the MUSE Hubble Ultra Deep Field (HUDF) Survey measurements of the average emergent \ewlya\ at different redshifts as a function of \muv \citep{hashimoto2017}, together with the prediction of our model.
-We apply an observed flux lower limit $>8\times10^{-19}$erg~s$^{-1}$ for \lya\ to match the selection limit in the MUSE survey.
-We limit to data at $z\lesssim 6$, to remove the impact of the transmission through the IGM at $z\sim6$ and isolate the effects of the interstellar and circumgalactic medium.
+The parameter $A$ accounts for the fraction of galaxies that do not emit \lya\ and $W_c$ determines the exponential decline of the probability distribution function toward larger \ewlya.
+Both parameters are functions of \muv; the general behavior is that brighter galaxies are more likely to be nonemitters and have a stronger exponential cutoff so that UV bright galaxies are less likely to have large \ewlya.
+In Figure~\ref{fig:ew_dist} we show the MUSE Hubble Ultra Deep Field (HUDF) Survey measurements of the average emergent \ewlya\ at different redshifts as a function of \muv\ \citep{hashimoto2017}, $z\sim6$ observations from \citet{debarros2017}, and the prediction of our model.
+We apply an observed flux lower limit $>8\times10^{-19}$erg~s$^{-1}$ for \lya\ to match the selection limit in the MUSE survey (the flux limit in the \citet{debarros2017} data is similar at $2.2\times10^{-18}$erg~s$^{-1}$ across the entire wavelength range, deeper in wavelength ranges without skylines).

+We limit to data to $z\lesssim 6$, to limit the impact of the transmission through the IGM and isolate the effects of the interstellar and circumgalactic medium.
 This permits a comparison between \ewlya\ distributions at different redshifts to see if emergent \ewlya\ is independent of redshift.
-The comparison in Figure \ref{fig:ew_dist} confirms that there is no or weak evidence of evolution in the median emergent \ewlya\ from $z=3.6$ to $z=6.0$, a redshift range corresponding to 800 million years.
-We test the impact of the intrinsic \ewlya\ distribution by adopting a different exponential cutoff strength, $W_c$, for our intrinsic \ewlya\ distribution and redo our inference.
-For \muv$=-21.5$, $W_c=19$.
-We weaken the exponential cutoff, setting $W_c=43$, which, allowing galaxies to take on \ewlya\ values greater than the GN-z11 value of 18 \AA\ more easily, decreases the probability of having a galaxy with an \ewlya\ of 18\AA\ by $\approx$20\%.
-When redoing the inference with this new distribution, we infer the same 95\% upper limit on \xhi.
-This is an extremely different intrinsic \ewlya\ distribution, but the impact on the inferred value of \xhi\ is negligible.
+The comparison in Figure \ref{fig:ew_dist} confirms that there is no evidence of evolution in the median emergent \ewlya\ from $z=3.6$ to $z=4.9$, and weak evidence of evolution from $z=4.9$ to $z=6.0$, a redshift range corresponding to 800 million years.
+We note that a partially neutral IGM at $z=6$ would remove LAEs with weak \ewlya\ from the observations and thus bias the distribution to be higher, and that the universe may not be fully ionized by $z=6$ \citep{qin2021}.